windmous/crack-interview/algorithm/031-Next-Permutation.md

     {
         if (num.empty()) return;

-        // in reverse order, find the first number which is in increasing trend (we call it violated number here) int i;
+        // in reverse order, find the first number which is in decreasing trend (we call it violated number here) int i;
         for (i = num.size()-2; i >= 0; --i)
         {